Enlarging letters Home Information Contacting Map

 Docent Methodolgy

 Examples will be used to introduce basic concepts in the theory classes.
 Students will solve exercises on theory class themes in the practical classes.
-Lab classes will cover implementation of these problems (or similar problems) in Java.
+Lab classes will cover implementation of these problems (or similar problems) in Java and Erlang.
 Both the lab and problem classes may employ design and analysis tools such as LTS.

 Evaluation Methodgy